dumblob/rt_clk_sync/README.md

 * adaptive estimation of both clock and network parameters (autotuning, or continuous adaptation)

+* revise/redesign application interface to allow e.g. delay/latency measurement between two hosts (us and some other) on demand

+* statistics/logging of estimated accuracy (for audits, revisions, etc.)

 The ultimate goal (megalomanic):

 * release the Internet-wide network of computers and their clocks,